-Pan out and the bigger question becomes: What goes on in the minds of nonhuman animals when they sleep, or, as the poet Anne Carson says, when "night drips its silver tap"?
+FIGURE 1.
+Heidi displays three separate chromatic patterns in a row while asleep, probably on account of experiencing a dream in which she is hunting and eating prey.
+IN THE TRENCHES OF SLEEP the poet Anne Carson says, when "night drips its silver tap"?
 Do they experience those penetrating nightly visions that humans do, which Shakespeare described as "the children of an idle brain"?
 Or do their minds simply plummet into a psychic void in which no conscious experience takes root?
 Can other animals-not just octopuses, but parrots, lizards, elephants, owls, zebras, fish, marmosets, dogs, and so on-truly dream?
 If so, what does this tell us about who these creatures are and how they dwell in this world?
 And if not, does this mean that dreaming may be the cognitive Rubicon that separates us from the other animals?
-Are humans "the dreaming animal," as the Spanish philosopher George Santayana believed?4
+Are humans "the dreaming animal," as the Spanish philosopher George Santayana believed?
+This book is about these questions.